Thursday, October 30, 2025

 I watched his eyes immediately begin a systematic scan of the intersecting streets, processing the established homes, the pavements, and the energy of the intersection.
 The awareness of the area solidified in my chest, prompting the need for immediate transparency.

-“By the way, this is Scott’s immediate neighborhood,” I said quietly.
+“By the way, this is Scott’s neighborhood,” I said quietly.

 “Scott’s neighborhood,” Vic repeated, the words dropping with calculated, unnerving neutrality.